-Compared to simple random sampling, the strengths of stratified sampling include:
+Compared to simple random sampling, the strengths of stratified sampling include the following:

 - Ability to estimate population parameters and make inferences within each stratum and comparisons between strata.
-Simple random sampling may not capture sufficient data on subgroups of interest.
-Stratified samples produce smaller random sampling errors than are obtained with a simple random sample of the same sample size.
+A simple random sampling method may need to capture more data on subgroups of interest.
+Stratified samples produce smaller random sampling errors than those obtained with simple random samples of the same size.
 A stratified sample will result in a sample that is at least as precise as a simple random sample of the same sample size.

 - Stratified samples tend to be more representative of a population because it ensures that elements from each stratum in the population are represented in the sample.
 Sampling can be stratified to ensure the sample is spread over geographic subareas and population subgroups.

 - Using stratified sampling, the researcher’s knowledge about the population is taken advantage of.